DokuaAsiedu/zormor-frontend-assessment/README.md

 ## Implementation

-When the project is first run, data from it checks to see if `data/places.ts` is loaded into the memory
+Since this is a purely fronted approach to this project, web storage is being relied upon for the database location.
+More specifically, indedexedDB is the web storage being used.

+When the site first loads, dummy data from the `data/places.ts` file is fed into indexedDB and then loaded into the state object of the `<PlacesProvider>` component in `providers/db-provider.tsx`.
+The file is used as a context wrapper for the whole app so that the database can be accessible from anywhere in the app.